jstolc/hello-world/README.md

 ### Prerequisites

 hello-world requires an instance of Linux OS that uses `yum` as package manager.
-Functionality was tested on a freshly installed CentOS 7 and that is also a recommended platform to run this project on.
+Functionality was tested on a freshly installed CentOS 7 and the same is also a recommended platform to run this project on.
 Installation media used: [link](http://ftp.heanet.ie/pub/centos/7.9.2009/isos/x86_64/CentOS-7-x86_64-Minimal-2009.iso).

 ### Installation